The fact this question is so often asked is bizarre given freelance copywriters are supposed to be in the business of making things clear.

 In 1923, ad man Claude Hopkins wrote a book called Scientific Advertising and introduced the concept of writing ‘copy’ to sell things.

-His advice is as relevant now as it was then and applies equally to marketing and website copywriters as it does creative advertising copywriters.
+His advice is as relevant now as it was then and applies equally to marketing and website copywriters as it does creative advertising copywriters and copywriters who freelance in London and the UK.

 In a nutshell, he advises